Old Fashioned Sour Cream Pound Cake Recipe made from scratch is a delicious cake you will want to bake again and again.

 This Homemade Old Fashioned Sour Cream Pound Cake recipe makes an excellent dessert to be made and frozen whole or sliced for individual servings later at a moments notice.

-Combination of any of these you like.
+Combine of any of these you like to make your cake unique.

 If you are choosing a juice instead of flavoring, use 2 tablespoons of juice and reduce the milk by 2 tablespoon.